bgoonz/gists-revamp/by-extension/markdown/knex-docs.md

 `knex.migrate.currentVersion([config])`

 Retrieves and returns the current migration version, as a promise.
-If there aren’t any migrations run yet, returns “none” as the value for the currentVersion.
+If there aren't any migrations run yet, returns "none" as the value for the currentVersion.

 **list**